amitbanerjee/cv/README.md

 ## It uses two pointer for each word and exchange the values.
 For each exchange left pointer forwards and right
 ## pointer goes backwords untill they touch or cross each other.

 ## To run - "python reverseWords.py".
-It needs pythin 2.7
+It needs python 2.7

 # News producer and news Portal/News Readers quiz